Venka97/climART/README.md

 This repository is currently under active development and you may encounter bugs with some functionality.
 Any feedback, extensions & suggestions are welcome!
-Pull requests relating to bugs will be accepted however, we don't accept outside code contributions in terms of new features as this repository is a replication of the code related with the paper.